 People who move to the Houston area from up North usually like the look of a lot of the Zoysias, especially the finer bladed Zoysias.
 They remind many people of the cool season grasses like Kentucky Bluegrass.
 One of the best characteristics of Emerald Zoysia is probably its dark green color.
 That’s a distinguishing characteristic, as well as its really fine grass blade.
 Those are the two things that stand out to me about the Emerald Zoysia.
 They all look nice in my opinion, and all three have good drought tolerance.

 Another distinguishing characteristic is its good wear tolerance, like a lot of the Zoysia grasses do have, because they are so dense and there is so much vegetation there, they do wear very well.
 They recuperate a little bit slower, because of their slower growth habits, so if big chunks are taken out of them, like out on a sports field or a golf fairway or something like that, it would take a long time for that grass to recuperate, because the slow growth rate is one of its characteristics.

 We get our grass sod from our family farm in Bay City so we know the extra care used in growing, harvesting and transporting our grass.
 Our owner, Michael Romine grew up on that farm and spent many hours working there.
-If you want the best grass for your next lawn or other grass project, at a very competitive price, please contact us by calling 281-431-7441 or using our contact form.
+If you want quality second to none for your next grass project, at a competitive price, please contact us by calling 281-431-7441.
+We offer delivery and professional installation services too.